artemis-yl/artemis-yl.github.io/CAD_Portfolio.md

 sidebar_sort_order: 3
 ---

-## Here are some 3D Models and engineering drawings I have made.
+## 3D Models and engineering drawings I have made.
 On this page I only show the images of what models I have made, with a few descriptions.
 For more information on the projects themselves, please check out their respective projects (which is currently not available - coming soon).

 ## Table of Contents
+All of the following are in reverse chronological order (i.e. latest first)

 1. [SolarShip: Airship Regulator Valve Concept](#1)
 2. [Case for Motor Controller PCB](#2)